Shipping with this method takes 3-5 days

 Secure Encrypted Payments

-What Synjardy® Is and How It Works
+What Synjardy Is and How It Works

 Dosage and Usage

-Benefits and Savings
+Benefits

 Side Effects and Safety

-- Urinary frequency or increased urination
+- Urinary effects: increased urination or urinary tract infections

-- Genital yeast infections (women and men)
+- Genital yeast infections may occur in both men and women

-- Dizziness, especially if dehydrated
+- Dizziness, especially when standing up quickly

 - Headache or fatigue